 Host: Information Gateway Services

-Jack's Page was launched in 1995 when the Internet and Java were both young, and all computers were able and willing to run Java Applets.
+Jack's Page was launched in 1995 when the Internet and Java were both young and all computers were able and willing to run Java Applets.
 Its aim was to introduce simple numerical methods for dealing with problems in physics.
-Its target audience was high-school seniors and university undergraduates with an interest in writing their own programs, but it was hoped that a wider audience might enjoy running the Applets.
+Its target audience was students interested in physics and computing, but it was hoped that a wider audience might enjoy running the Applets.
 There have been many changes to Java and web browsers since Jack's Page was introduced.
 Mobile devices which cannot run Java and computers that are reluctant to are now (2016) in widespread use.
 I decided to retire Jack's Page in the Spring of 2015 at the end of its 20-year run.
 At that time it consisted of 90 Applets with source code and corresponding programs written in BASIC.
-Jack's Mini-Page acts as its epitaph.
+Jack's Mini-Page is a memorial, not a replacement.
 It assumes that most viewers cannot run Applets (and so has only three) and relies more on screen images.
 Equations appear in the Java source code (identified by comments) in a form that can be understood by a machine that can only do basic arithmetic (in addition to evaluating sines and cosines).
 This Mini-Page revision includes source code for similar BASIC programs, and the sailing photograph comes from the original version of Jack's Page.

 The three Applets take us from Newton's Law through to the Schrodinger Equation with help along the way from Richard Feynman.
 We begin with a mass oscillating on a spring and move on to beads oscillating on a clamped string.
 From there we jump to the Schrodinger Equation and the quantum version of a clamped string, the infinite square well.
 We close with the quantum harmonic oscillator, the quantum version of the mass on a spring we started with.